-Section 6 Grant Awards
+Section 5 Grant Awards

-Applicants for competitive grant funding under the Program must file a complete grant proposal package with the Department during an open solicitation period.
-Proposal requirements will be prescribed in a Proposal Solicitation Package (PSP) released by the Department when funding is available.
-The Department will not revise the proposal requirements during any period in which competitive project proposals are being solicited.
-Applicants are required to refer to the Program website for current status of any proposal solicitations.
-Local cost share requirements for all projects funded under these Guidelines are described as follows, however the local cost share may be waived by the Department.
+Applicants for competitive grant funding under the Program must file a complete grant proposal package with DWR during the open solicitation period.
+DWR will not revise the proposal requirements during the period in which competitive project proposals are being solicited.
+Applicants are required to refer to the Program website for status of any proposal solicitations.
+Local cost-share requirements for all projects funded under these Guidelines are described as follows.

-6.1 Local Cost Share
+5.1 Local Cost-Share